microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 1:

-    This project is meant to kick of the message setting.
+    The project for board 1 is meant to kick off the message sending.
 It requires a button and an led.
-This will utilize the dspic33ck-exp1632-can-tp to recieve, process and respond to devices with an ID of 0xA2.
+This will utilize the dspic33ck-exp1632-can-tp to receive, process and respond to devices with an ID of 0xA2.

     With the dspic33ck-exp1632-can-tp.X project open in the MPLAB® X IDE.